-We use fun and positive teaching styles based on science and research, we can work on skills like helping to promote independence with daily functional skills.
+We use fun, neuro-affirming, and positive teaching styles based on the science of behavior analysis, we can work on skills like helping to promote independence with daily functional skills.

 Our amazing team of Board Certified Behavior Analysts are well trained in current research like Acceptance and Commitment Training, as well as Trauma-Informed Care and abuse prevention, and uphold ethical practices.

 ABA can teach many new behaviors that will help each individual meet their goals.
 Using fun and positive teaching styles based on science and research, we can work on skills like helping to promote independence with daily living skills like toileting, dressing, eating, and personal hygiene, as well as learning how to communicate with others, play and socialize with peers, as well as help to teach stress-reduction and coping skills during difficult situations.
 Each goal is individualized depending on what the client needs are.

 Caregivers are integral parts of their child's ABA therapy.
 The ABA Access Academy team works collaboratively with parents to develop individualized plans that are based on the core principles of ABA to ensure full integration of therapy in all aspects of the child's daily life.